 Submit Your Application Today!

 Thank you for your interest in being a CASA volunteer.
-You can be the voice of a child in your community.
+Elevate a child’s voice in your community.

 You can Change a Child’s Story.
 Become a Child Advocate Today!